Lulu04/ALSound/readme.md

 'docs' -> In progress.
 Contains a copy of OpenAL documentation.

 'binary' -> contains sub-folder for each actual supported platforms.
 The compiled binaries of OpenAL-Soft and LibSndFile are provided for Windows and Linux both i386 and x86-64 and can be found in their respective sub-folder.
 If you prefers to compile these libraries by yourself, please go to their respective github repository and follow the guideline.
-# Dynamic linking libraries
+# placing libraries in your Lazarus project

 ALSound loads dynamically the two libraries at startup:

 ## Under Windows
-> The dlls must be named 'soft_oal.dll' and 'sndfile.dll' and copied in the same folder (or in a sub-folder) as your executable.
+The dlls must be named 'soft_oal.dll' and 'sndfile.dll' and copied in the same folder (or in a sub-folder) as your executable.

 ## Under Linux
-> The libraries must be named 'libopenal.so' and 'libsndfile.so' and copied in the same folder (or in a sub-folder) as your executable.
+The libraries must be named 'libopenal.so' and 'libsndfile.so' and copied in the same folder (or in a sub-folder) as your executable.

 ## Under MacOS
 The libraries must be named 'libopenal.dylib' and 'libsndfile.dylib'.
-- If your application don't use a bundle:
-> put a copy of the libraries in the same folder (or in a sub-folder) as your executable and in your Lazarus->Project options->Application->**uncheck** 'use Application Bundle for running and debugging'.
+- If your application don't use a bundle, put a copy of the libraries in the same folder (or in a sub-folder) as your executable and in your Lazarus->Project options->Application->**uncheck** 'use Application Bundle for running and debugging'.
-- If your application use a bundle:
-> put a copy of the libraries in the Resources folder of the bundle (or sub-folder and in your Lazarus->Project options->Application->**check** 'use Application Bundle for running and debugging'.
+- If your application use a bundle, put a copy of the libraries in the Resources folder of the bundle (or sub-folder and in your Lazarus->Project options->Application->**check** 'use Application Bundle for running and debugging'.

-**In all platforms, if the libraries are located in a sub-folder of your executable (or a sub-folder in /Resources in a MacOS bundle), your application must call ALSManager.SetLibrariesSubFolder(OnlyTheNameOfTheSubfolder) before calling ALSManager.LoadLibraries.**
+> **All platforms: if you use a sub-folder your application must call ALSManager.SetLibrariesSubFolder(OnlyTheNameOfTheSubfolder) before calling ALSManager.LoadLibraries.**

 # Thanks
 Thanks to Christopher Robinson, the author and maintainer of OpenAL-Soft, for its help.